List of awards and nominations received by Brooks & Dunn

-Brooks & Dunn was an American country music duo consisting of Kix Brooks and Ronnie Dunn.
+Brooks & Dunn is an American country music duo consisting of Kix Brooks and Ronnie Dunn.
 Active from 1991 to 2011, the duo recorded ten albums for Arista Nashville.
-Brooks & Dunn won Top Vocal Duo from the Country Music Association in every year from 1991 to 2006, except in 2000, and the Academy of Country Music's Top Vocal Duo several years.
+Brooks & Dunn won Vocal Duo of the Year from the Country Music Association every year from 1992 to 2006, except in 2000 (in which the honor went to Montgomery Gentry).
+They won the Academy of Country Music's Top Vocal Duo (previously known as the Vocal Duo of the Year Award) consecutively from 1991-1997, 2000-2007, and once more in 2009.
 They have also won two Grammy Awards, both for Grammy Award for Best Country Performance by a Duo or Group with Vocal.
+With over 50 awards, Brooks and Dunn are one of the most accredited country acts in history.

 Academy of Country Music Awards

 The Academy of Country Music Awards are annual awards honoring the best in country music.
-Brooks & Dunn has won 23 awards from 67 nominations.
+Brooks & Dunn has won 30 awards from 73 nominations.

 American Country Awards

 The American Country Awards ran from 2010-2013, the awards show was fan-voted.
 Brooks & Dunn was nominated once.

 American Country Countdown Awards

 The American Country Countdown Awards are annual awards honoring country artists.
 Brooks & Dunn were honored with the Nash Icon Award recognizing their body of work and contribution to country music.